wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 2.0.1 =
+* added in support for RSS feeds: when outputting to an RSS feed, the click-to-tweet text will be smartly formatted.
+* added css declarations to deal with issues in the Twenty Fifteen theme.

 = 2.0 =
 * Major version release for internationalization: added Spanish (ES) translation, and updated code throughout for internationalization.
 Still to-do: add translation support for the tinymce plugin on the visual editor.